Sleep Disorders

 JW, a single, 25-year-old female with bipolar type I disorder, had been relatively stable for 3 years on a regime of lithium 600 mg twice daily and Ambien (zolpidem) 10 mg at bedtime.
 She had not had a distinct mood episode since her last episode of bipolar mania 3 years prior.
 She obtained 7 to 8 hours of sleep at night and was satisfied with her job as a respiratory therapist working for a durable medical equipment company.

-Three days prior to presentation, JW felt unusually energized as she was finishing her shift.
+Three days before presentation, JW felt unusually energized as she was finishing her shift.
 She drove home and spent the next 16 hours cleaning her house from top to bottom.
 JW then slept for an hour and went to a dance club.
 She left the dance club when it closed at 3 am and returned to her house, where she slept for 2 hours.
 She exercised extensively the next day and showed up at the sleep center that night.
-She told her coworkers she was there because she was now the owner of the sleep center and she wanted to make sure they were doing their jobs right.
+She told her coworkers she was there because she was now the owner of the sleep center, and she wanted to make sure they were doing their jobs right.
 She was talking rapidly and pacing.
 JW became agitated when the other sleep technicians refused to take orders from her.
 The medical director was called.
 He, with great difficulty, was able to convince her to go to the emergency room.
 The medical director and a technician drove her to the emergency room, where treatment was begun for a manic episode.

 Comment.
 JW developed a manic episode with symptoms of grandiosity, decreased need for sleep, rapid speech, and increased goal-directed activity.
 A change in sleep habits can precipitate a bipolar mood episode.
 Night work and shift work have a destabilizing influence on bipolar disorder.

 There is strong evidence for muscarinic (cholinergic) involvement in short REM sleep latency.
-Patients with depression and schizophrenia show a substantial shortening of the already short REM sleep latency when given muscarinic agonist drugs (76; 82).
+Patients with depression and schizophrenia show a substantial shortening of the already short REM sleep latency when given muscarinic agonist drugs (77; 81).
 Levels of an abnormal plasma cholinesterase isozyme in patients with schizophrenia correlate with REM latency (44).
-A polymorphism of the muscarinic receptor 2 gene was found to be associated with major depression in women (21).
+A polymorphism of the muscarinic receptor 2 gene was found to be associated with major depression in women (19).

 Good sleep hygiene may prevent exacerbation of sleep disturbances.
 As mentioned, maintaining consistent sleep habits is especially important in preventing manic episodes in bipolar affective disorder.

 Narcolepsy shares features with several psychiatric syndromes.
 These shared features, especially hallucinations, can be a source of diagnostic confusion.
 Most patients with narcolepsy have full insight into their hypnagogic hallucinations.
 They are unusually realistic 3-dimensional visual hallucinations and often surface with multimodal sensory features (sound, touch, taste, smell).
-At times they are overlaid on perceptions of the actual environment, giving rise to delusional interpretations of ghosts and the like (31).
+At times, they are overlaid on perceptions of the actual environment, giving rise to delusional interpretations of ghosts and the like (30).
 Hallucinations in schizophrenia can include visual components but more commonly involve disembodied voices that converse with the patient, comment about him or her, or give instructions.
 Delusions tend to be elaborate and highly implausible, whereas psychotic patients with narcolepsy tend to restrict their delusions to a simple explanation of the repetitive hallucinations ("secondary delusions").
 Occasionally, patients presenting with what appears to be hypomania (irritability, hyperactivity, rapid speech, etc.) are found to have narcolepsy after sleep laboratory testing.
 Such patients may never have regarded themselves as “sleepy.”

 Patients presenting with sleep complaints should receive a full evaluation with thorough medical and psychiatric review of systems.
-A careful sleep history is necessary to understand sleep patterns and any behaviors that may be contributing (ie, using full spectrum screens before bed, caffeine, and alcohol and other substance use, including over the counter medications).
+A careful sleep history is necessary to understand sleep patterns and any behaviors that may be contributing (ie, using full spectrum screens before bed, caffeine, and alcohol and other substance use, including over-the-counter medications).

 A physical examination is important in all patients to evaluate for any signs or symptoms of any condition that may be associated with changes in sleep as primary sleep disorders can mimic some psychiatric symptoms or be co-occurring.